|Oracle® XML DB Developer's Guide

 data_options (the only valid value for this parameter is

 xml_clobs.)
-If you specify this value on the export command line then all
+If you specify this value on the export command line, all

 XMLType data is stored in text format in the dump file.
-Otherwise, the dump file uses binary XML.
+If you do not specify the

 XMLType data is exported and imported as XML data, the source and target databases can use different

 XMLType storage models for that data.
 You can export data from a database that stores

 XMLType data one way and import it into a database that stores

 XMLType data a different way.

 Note:When importing using an external table, do not use option